snieking/rell-module-manager/README.md

 ### Downloading libraries

-Libraries are defined in a `manifest.json` file located in `rell/src` directory.
+Libraries are defined in a `manifest.json` file located in the `rell` directory.
 The tool looks inside that file to figure out which modules to download into `rell/src/rell_modules` directory.

 Example of `manifest.json`.